 I love recording studios, but I've also made records in bedrooms and kitchens and living rooms, houses and apartments and cabins, warehouses, practice spaces, town halls - anywhere I can drag a bit of equipment into.

 I grew up in the woods.
 I took piano and guitar lessons.
 I spent a lot of time fiddling with electronics.
 I took a lot of things apart.
 I made

 noises in garages.
 I got a four track.
 I got a guitar.
 I built a

 theremin and a synthesizer.
 I broke a lot of things.

 I spent the better part of a decade working at Smart Studios in Madison, WI.
 Smart was an incredible studio, packed with an array of esoteric recording equipment and wonderful people.
 I had the good fortune to work with a number of creative and talented individuals, and was part of some excellent recordings by Sparklehorse, Death Cab For Cutie, Someone Still Loves You Boris Yeltsin, Mr. Gnome, Garbage, Czarbles, Testa Rosa and The Ericksons (among many others).

 When Smart Studios closed in 2010, I decided (in the words of Robert Fripp) to become a 'small, independent, mobile and intelligent unit'.
-I moved to Portland, Oregon and continued working as a freelance recording engineer / producer, while also taking on other projects: mastering, studio consultation, location recording, music for films, and other audio-related endeavors.
+I moved to Portland, Oregon and continued working as a freelance recording engineer / producer, while also taking on other projects: mastering, studio consultation, location recording, music for film, and other audio-related endeavors.

 When I’m not working, I pretend to play the drums, or the guitar, or the piano.
 I spend a lot of time with synthesizers (the Buchla in particular) and tape machines.
 I read.
 I like building and fixing electronic gadgets, and I like owls.
 I enjoy drinking coffee and going for long walks.